-17.SEBI vide its circular no. Cir/IMD/DF/11/2010 dated August 18, 2010 has prescribed the following investment restrictions w.r.t. investment in derivatives:
+17. SEBI vide its circular no. Cir/IMD/DF/11/2010 dated August 18, 2010 and SEBI/HO/IMD/DF2/CIR/P/2021/024 dated March 04, 2021 has prescribed the following investment restrictions w.r.t. investment in derivatives:

-ent in derivatives: S. Particulars No. 1 The cumulative gross exposure through equity, debt, units issued by REITs & InvITs and derivative positions shall not exceed 100% of the net assets of the Scheme.
-Cash or cash equivalents with residual maturity of less than 91 days shall be treated as not creating any exposure.
-2 The total exposure related to option premium paid shall r not exceed 20% of the net assets of the scheme.
-3 Exposure due to hedging positions may not be included in the above mentioned limits subject to the following: G. Hedging positions are the derivative positions that reduce possible losses on an existing position in securities and till the existing position remains. b.
-Hedging positions cannot be taken for existing derivative positions.
-Exposure due to such positions shall have to be added and treated under limits mentioned in Point 1. c.
-Any derivative instrument used to hedge has the same underlying security as the existing position being hedged.
-The quantity of underlying associated with the derivative position taken for hedging purposes does not exceed the quantity of the existing position against which hedge has be on takon.
+S. No. Particulars 1 The cumulative gross exposure through equity, debt, der derivatives), repo transactions and credit default swaps in (REITs), Infrastructure Investment Trusts (InvITs), other permay be permitted by the Board from time to time should not e equivalents with residual maturity of less than 91 days shall be corporate debt securities, Real Estate Investment Trusts nitted securities/assets and such other securities/assets as exceed 100% of the net assets of the Scheme.
+Cash or cash 2 The total exposure related to option premium paid shall not exceed 20% of the net assets of the scheme.
+3 till the existing position remains. the above mentioned limits subject to the following: be possible losses on an existing position in securities and live positions.
+Exposure due to such positions shall have to be added and treated under limits mentioned in Point same underlying security as the existing position being d.
+The quantity of underlying associated with the derivati the quantity of the existing position against which hedg ve position taken for hedging purposes does not exceed e has been taken.
 4 Exposure due to derivative positions taken for hedging purp the hedging position has been taken, shall be treated under 5 Each position taken in derivatives shall have an associated exposure as defined under.
 Exposure is the maximum possible loss that may occur on a position.
 However, certain derivative positions may theoretically have unlimited possible loss.
 Exposure in derivative positions shall be computed as follows: Position Exposure Long Future Futures Price Lot Size Number of Contracts Short Future Futures Price Lot Size Number of Contracts Option bought Option Premium Paid Lot Size Number of Contracts.
-6 The Scheme may enter into plain vanilla interest rate so transactions has to be an entity recognized as a market ma such cases shall not exceed the value of respective existing single counterparty in such transactions shall not exceed 10%. ker by RBI.
-Further, the value of the notional principal in ag assets being hedged by the Scheme.
-Exposure to a
+6 The Scheme may enter into plain vanilla interest rate swaps for hedging purposes.
+The counter party in such transactions has to be an entity recognized as a market maker by RBI.
+Further, the value of the notional principal in such cases shall not exceed the value of respective existing assets being hedged by the Scheme.
+Exposure to a single counterparty in such transactions shall not exceed 10% of the net assets of the Scheme.